UT-LCA/ML4Accel-Dataset/fpga_ml_dataset/HLS_dataset/hls_build_script/README.md

 > [!WARNING]: This tool is a work in progress and is subject to change as it is developed.
 It is not complete and has not been fully tested on all designs.

-`hls_build_script.py` is a python script that allows you to build HLS deisngs uing Vitis HLS and extract the performance and resource utilization reports.
+`hls_build_script.py` is a Python script that allows you to build HLS designs using Vitis HLS and extract the performance and resource utilization reports.

 Below is the help message for the script: